Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Our Method

+To this end, we implement arbitration with four components: calibrated confidence estimation, teacher selection, sample reweighting, and distillation to the student.
 The true-class confidence $c$ is computed as the model’s softmax probability for the ground-truth class $y$.
-To improve cross-class comparability, an optional conformal percentile threshold $\tau\in[0,1]$ can also be computed based on validation data confidences~(Lines~12–13), for instance, $\mathrm{Quantile}(\{p(y_i)\}_{(x_i,y_i)\in\mathcal{D}_t^{\text{valid}}},\,\alpha)$, which corresponds to the $\alpha$-percentile of true-class confidences~\cite{vaicenavicius2019evaluating}.
+To improve cross-class comparability, an optional conformal percentile threshold $\tau\in[0,1]$ can also be computed based on validation data confidences~(Lines~12–13), for instance, thresholding with the $\alpha$-percentile~\cite{vaicenavicius2019evaluating}.
 A prediction is then regarded as confident if $c > \tau$, which provides a class-calibrated decision criterion.
-This optional calibration improves consistency across classes while maintaining generality; its implementation is not the focus of this study and one can follow standard practices from prior work~\cite{barbero2022transcending, virk2025calibration}.
+This optional calibration improves consistency across classes while maintaining generality , where we follow standard practices from prior work~\cite{barbero2022transcending, virk2025calibration}.
 The resulting confidence pairs $\mathcal{C}_o=(c_o,\tau_o)$ and $\mathcal{C}_t=(c_t,\tau_t)$ are then used to determine which teacher to follow for each sample.

 Formally, the arbitration loss guided by confidence to enforce consistency with different models~(Lines~14–15) is